iemkek/SAP_Conversational_AI_Assignments/README.md

 /postAddressLookup
 ```

-Add the following IF statement to the message group:
+Add the following IF statement to the message group by pressing the ADD CONDITION button and typing:

 ```
 IF #postcode-housenumber is-present.